-- X-rays

-- Radiation (radium and isotope) therapy including technician materials and supplies

-- Surgical supplies, such as dressings

-- Splints, casts and other devices used to reduce fractures and dislocations

-- Laboratory tests
+- X-rays - Radiation (radium and isotope) therapy including technician materials and supplies - Surgical supplies, such as dressings - Splints, casts and other devices used to reduce fractures and dislocations - Laboratory tests - Blood including storage and administration.
+Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first three pints of blood you get in a calendar year or have

-Cost sharing and deductibles for covered services apply toward the annual out-of-pocket maximum.
+Cost sharing for covered services applies toward the annual out-ofpocket maximum.

-Pain management services, cardiac catheterizations, echocardiograms, hip, knee and shoulder procedures, ultrasounds, PET, CT, NUCLEAR CARDIOLOGY (NUC), MRI and MRA scans may require that your provider get prior authorization (approval in advance).
+Pain management services, cardiac catheterizations, echocardiograms, hip, knee and shoulder procedures, ultrasounds, PET, CT, NUCLEAR CARDIOLOGY (NUC), MRI, and MRA scans may require that your provider get prior authorization (approval in advance).
+Please have your provider contact the plan for more details.